Toulouse School of Economics: Bachelor's degrees

-The double degree course in law and economics is a combination of the economics degree at TSE and the law degree at the Toulouse 1 Capitole University.
+The double degree course in law and economics is a combination of the economics degree at TSE and the law degree at TSL.
 This course allows students to pursue both legal and economic fields, with a prevalence for multi-disciplinary issues such as competition law and market regulation.
 The capacity of the Economics and Law degree is 50 places.

 Master's degrees

 TSE offers three master's degree tracks: